opensvc/docs.opensvc.com/source/compliance.views.rst

 The aggregation is done on the data cursor filtered in the downmost, unaggregated, view.

+It helps answer the following questions:

+* Which are the least compliant services
+* Which are the most compliant services
+* How the compliance ratio of a service evolved in the last year

 .. function:: Service column

    The service name.